JuliaRandom/RandomNumbers.jl/docs/src/man/bases.md

 mathematical analysis is insufficient to verify the performance of a random number generator.

-The famous and highly evaluated [**TestU01** library](http://simul.iro.umontreal.ca/testu01/tu01.html) is chosen to test the RNGs in `RNG.jl`. **TestU01** offers a collection of test suites, and *Big Crush* is the largest and most stringent test battery for empirical testing (which usually takes several hours to run).
-*Big Crush* has revealed a number of flaws of lots of well-used generators, even including the *Mersenne Twister* (or to be more exact, the *dSFMT*) which is currently used in `Base.Random` as `GLOBAL_RAND`.[^1]
+The famous and highly evaluated [**TestU01** library](http://simul.iro.umontreal.ca/testu01/tu01.html) is chosen to test the RNGs in `RandomNumbers.jl`. **TestU01** offers a collection of test suites, and *Big Crush* is the largest and most stringent test battery for empirical testing (which usually takes several hours to run). *Big Crush* has revealed a number of flaws of lots of well-used generators, even including the *Mersenne Twister* (or to be more exact, the *dSFMT*) which is currently used in `Base.Random` as GLOBAL_RAND`.[^1]

 This package chooses [RNGTest.jl](https://github.com/andreasnoack/RNGTest.jl) to use TestU01.